 In preparing your child for college, you’ve taught them everything you know about life.
 But, if they can’t manage their finances while in college, your troubles are just beginning.

 Sending a child off to college has to be one of the most momentous occasions a parent can experience.
 However, getting a monthly call from your college student asking for more money can get old really fast.
-We hope that we’ve imbued our children with good values and common sense by the time they leave for college, but that doesn’t always translate to sound money habits which are often formed over years of trial and error.
+We hope that we’ve instilled our children with good values and common sense by the time they leave for college, but that doesn’t always translate to sound money habits which are often formed over years of trial and error.
 Although managing finances through college life is not rocket science, it can present a challenge for young students who have never had to balance a checkbook.
 Parents can shorten the learning curve and equip their students to better navigate college life by teaching them some fundamental principles of personal finances.

 Create a Spending Plan

 It’s difficult to imagine any parent sending their child off to college without a budget.
 Money is always tight when it comes to paying for college, so there is little margin for error.
 Your goal as a parent is to stave off the monthly call and instill in your student the virtues of living under his or her means.
-It’s a tall order, but, it ‘s achievable when all parties can adhere to a strict spending plan.
+It’s a tall order, but it‘s achievable when all parties can adhere to a strict spending plan.
 College expenses are fairly straightforward.
 Tuition and rent are locked in.
 So, the variables are food, personal needs, transportation and fun.

-Food: If food expenses are covered under a boarding arrangement, such as dorm dining, you still have to account for any off-board dining, such as fast food meals and late night munchies.
+Food: If food expenses are covered under a boarding arrangement, such as dorm dining, you still have to account for any off-board dining, such as fast food meals and late-night munchies.
 Regardless, you will need to establish a fixed food budget that allows your student to eat more than Top Ramen every day.
 The food budget should be broken down into a weekly, if not daily, allowance.
 If he is budgeted for $10 per day and spends $15, he will need to get creative to spend only $10 the next day.
-Perhaps the budget should allow for one or two fast food purchases a week when the schedule get’s too busy for cooking dinner or preparing a lunch.
+Perhaps the budget should allow for one or two fast food purchases a week when the schedule gets too busy for cooking dinner or preparing a lunch.

 Personal needs: Should absolutely be fixed.
 You can be sure that students know how to stretch their personal hygiene supplies, so they should never run low.